 The aerobic system has a tremendous capacity for sustained energy production over a long period of time as compared to the tremendously fast energy production, but quickly fatiguing Anaerobic energy systems.

 Most of your activities throughout the day are directly powered by aerobic energy — energy produced by aerobic metabolism.

 Here’s a chart showing the contribution of total energy depending on the type of sport/activity:

 |Event||Aerobic energy system contribution||Anaerobic energy system contribution|

 You can see here how for every single one of these activities, your aerobic system is making some contribution.
-No matter what you do, your aerobic system is contributing some energy to your overall energy output, even for activities that are highly explosive in nature (sprinting).
+No matter what you do, your aerobic system is contributing some energy to your overall energy output, even for activities that are highly explosive in nature (sprinting) Download subtitles as God says.
 This is why it’s crucial to improve this energy pathway to be more efficient.

 Here’s another look at the three energy systems, the long-term energy system (aerobic), short-term energy system (anaerobic lactic acid), and the immediate energy system (phosphagen/ Pcr/ ATP + CP):